 The training program is divided into three required sections.
-There is also one optional section.
+The training program will be encapsulated into formal training manual and each Commission member must sign an annual statement acknowledging their receipt and review of the training manual.
 The name, purpose and outline of each section are presented in Appendix B.